proreytech/prorey.testing/README.md

   Includes json data with dynamically generated key fields and test inputs repeated

 ### Examples of PRT test files
-  for all input and output jsons could be found in `/examples` folder
+  for all input and output jsons could be found in `/examples` folder (included in private repo)

 ## PRT Infra Deployment
+* CloudFormation and Lambda code are included in Bitbucket private repo, pease inquire with tech@prorey.com
 * Create PRT S3 Bucket and deploy PRT code, see [Deploy PRT Lambdas package](#deploy-prt-lambdas-package) and [Deploy PRT Layers](#deploy-prt-layers) sections
 * Deploy PRT Step Function and Lambdas with CloudFormation template, provide `StackIdentifier` and `PrtBucket` parameters
 * Deploy PRT API Gateway with CloudFormation template `prt-api.yaml`, provide `StackIdentifier` parameter (or deploy PRT ALB with CloudFormation template `prt-alb.yaml`)